ModShardTeam/ModShardLauncher/docs/guides/how-to-play-mod.en.md

 Now that we've got MSL running, let's install some mods. </br>
 Here's an [example video showing the installation](https://www.youtube.com/watch?v=_J0oJYGi38E&t=13s) of [NeoConsole](https://github.com/Nylux/Stoneshard-NeoConsole/releases). (*enable the subtitles !*) </br> </br>
-Note: It's a bit outdated, but the process is pretty much the same, a new video will be made at some point.
+Note: It's a bit outdated, but the process is pretty much the same, a new video will be made at some point. </br>

+???+ warning "MAKE SURE YOU ARE ON THE MODBRANCH BETA OF STONESHARD ON STEAM"

 - Close MSL.
 - Download your mod's `.sml` file.